pytexas/pytexas.github.io/foundation/docs/sponsorship/meetup.md

     - 1 per month of sponsorship (3 per quarter)
 - Email Newsletter
     - A mention in our monthly PyTexas Community Newsletter
         - 1 mention per quarter of sponsorship
         - Newsletter consists of ~1,000 members
         - Open rate ranges from 40%-50%
 - Meetup
     - Mention and thank you at every PyTexas Virtual Meetup
         - Current attendance ranges from 30 - 65 attendees
-        - Meets monthly
+        - Meets on the first Tuesday of the month at 8:00pm CST
     - Speaking Opportunity
         - Ability to present to the PyTexas Virtual Meetup
         - 25 minute talk time limit